PortiESP/Notion2Obsidian/Docs/HowToHandleErrorLogs.md

 ## Generate a list with missing databases `findMissingDBsLogs`

 This files appear when in that same directory, other note was referencing a list that was not the original list but a reference of other list (*see the image below*).
-In this case Notion fails to export that file with an URL to the original database (list) and instead it gererates this file named `'Untitled Database.md'`.
+In this case Notion fails to export that file with an URL to the original database (list) and instead it generates this file named `'Untitled Database.md'`.

 ![Example Screenshoot 1](https://i.gyazo.com/e6d9d57ab8f4b98047c3700e5a80f6e2.png)